leplusorg/docker-pgp-verify-jar/README.md

 ## Goal and limitations

-The goal of this Docker container image is to provide an easy way to verify jar files signatures.
+The goal of this Docker container image is to provide an easy way to verify JAR files signatures.
 Currently it can only verify files that it downloads from a Maven repository that doesn't require authentication and that use a certificate issues by a trusted public CA.